Sweden vs Ukraine UEFA EURO 2020 preview: where to watch, TV channels and live streams, team news, form guide

 Article body

-Sweden take on Ukraine in the UEFA EURO 2020 round of 16 in Glasgow on Tuesday 29 June at 21:00 CET.Sweden vs Ukraine: live build-up
+Sweden take on Ukraine in the UEFA EURO 2020 round of 16 in Glasgow on Tuesday 29 June at 21:00 CET.Sweden vs Ukraine: click here for live coverage

 What's the story?